-FAA Class I or Class II Medical Certificate Requirement
+FAA Medical Certificate Requirement

 - All Professional Pilot students are required to obtain a Class I (Airplane Concentration) or Class II (Helicopter Concentration) Medical Certificate from an FAA Aviation Medical Examiner (AME).
-Class III certificates or less will not be accepted for the purpose of flight training. - Class I or Class II medical certificates must be presented to Baylor Institute for Air Science within 45 days of advising with an Aviation Science Advisor or by August 1 (whichever comes first) otherwise the flight slot may be forfeited.
+Class III certificates will not be accepted for the purpose of flight training. - Class I or Class II medical certificates must be presented to Baylor Institute for Air Science within 45 days of advising with an Aviation Science Advisor or by August 1 (whichever comes first) otherwise the flight slot may be forfeited.